 The company records revenue from the production of oil, NGL and gas using the sales method.
 This means that sales are recorded in the period when the volumes are lifted and sold to the customer.

-Revenue from ownership in pipelines and land-based production plants is recorded when the service is rendered.
+Revenue from ownership in pipelines and land-based facilities is recorded when the service is rendered.

 Gas swap and borrowing agreements where settlement takes the form of returning volumes are accrued as a general rule using the sales method.
 At the same time, a provision is made for the associated production costs in the event that the SDFI has lent/borrowed gas.
 When lending gas from the SDFI, the lower of production expense and estimated net present value of the future sales price is capitalised as a pre-paid expense at the date of the loan.
 Furthermore, the SDFI’s share of location swaps related to the purchase or sale of third-party gas is recorded net as operating revenue.
 The SDFI’s share of time swaps is recorded gross.